676031/defectdojo/django-DefectDojo/setup/README.md

 * SETUP_BASE : The full path to where the setup.bash file is located e.g ./setup if starting from the Dojo repository root
 * REPO_BASE : The full path to where the DefectDojo source was cloned usually /opt/dojo/django-DefectDojo
 * LIB_PATH : The full path to where the configuration values and libraries are for the DefectDojo installer which is SETUP_BASE + /scripts/common/
-* DB_TYPPE : The database type DefectDojo will use - currently either SQLite, MySQL or PostgreSQL
+* DB_TYPPE : The database type DefectDojo will use - currently either SQLite, postgres or PostgreSQL